1unar-Eclipse/GalaxiteUtils/README.md

 - **Accidental Extra Things Prevent:** Makes you need to double-click to use Extra Things, so you don't accidentally use it in combat and die.
 - **The Entity: Speedrun Timer:** Tracks how long a run takes, and in the future, full splits!
 - **Kit UI:** Shows what perk, engine, or kit you're using, as well as what loot modifiers are in your Rush game.
-- **Parkour Builders Attempt Counter:** Insert Geometry Dash soundbyte here
+- **Parkour Builders: Attempt Counter:** Insert Geometry Dash soundbyte here
 - **Mythic Chest Timers:** For Rush and Chronos, automatically know when mythic chests will arrive!
 - **Team UI:** Because Galaxite doesn't have this natively for some reason.